Not just young feminists: Why women harassed decades ago added names to the list of sexual predators

 Four years before a crowdsourced list of alleged sexual predators in Indian universities began circulating online in October, Sylvia Karpagam had toyed with the idea of making a “name and shame” Facebook page of her own.
-In the late 1990s, while studying for her Master’s degree in community medicine at Bangalore’s St John’s Medical College, Karpagam said she was sexually preyed upon by one of her professors.
+In the late 1990s, while studying for her Master’s degree in community medicine at Bangalore’s St John’s Medical College, Karpagam said she was deeply distressed by the behaviour of one her professors.
 He would make unnecessary references to sex and women’s bodies during professional conversations.

 Once, said Karpagam, he described to her in detail how the shape of a scooter spells out the word “sex”.
 On another occasion, during a viva test, he pointedly asked her if the thread of a woman’s intra-uterine contraceptive device interfered with her sexual pleasure.
 “As a student sitting alone with him for a viva, how was I supposed to respond to that?” said Karpagam, who now practices as a public health doctor in Bangalore.